sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/browsers/index.md

 We plan to implement support for other connectivity engines in the future.
 You can try out our tc implementation by setting <code>--connectivity.engine tc</code>

 ## Choose when to end your test
 By default the browser will collect data until  [window.performance.timing.loadEventEnd happens + aprox 2 seconds more](https://github.com/sitespeedio/browsertime/blob/d68261e554470f7b9df28797502f5edac3ace2e3/lib/core/seleniumRunner.js#L15).
 That is perfectly fine for most sites, but if you do Ajax loading and you mark them with user timings, you probably want to include them in your test.
-Do that by changing the script that will end the test (–waitScript).
-When the scripts returns true the browser will close or if the timeout time (default 60 seconds) will be reached.
+Do that by changing the script that will end the test (--browsertime.pageCompleteCheck).
+When the scripts returns true the browser will close or if the timeout time will be reached.

 In this we wait 10 seconds until loadEventEnd happens but you can also choose to trigger it at a specific event.